Packaging: Packaging types

-These broad categories can be somewhat arbitrary.
-For example, depending on the use, a shrink wrap can be primary packaging when applied directly to the product, secondary packaging when used to combine smaller packages, or tertiary packaging when used to facilitate some types of distribution, such as to affix a number of cartons on a pallet.
+These broad categories can be somewhat arbitrary and the same packaging material can be used for each layer.
+For example, shrink wrap can be primary packaging when applied directly to the product, secondary packaging when used to combine smaller packages, or tertiary packaging when used to facilitate some types of distribution, such as to affix a number of cartons on a pallet.

 Packaging can also have categories based on the package form.
 For example, thermoform packaging and flexible packaging describe broad usage areas.

 Labels and symbols used on packages

 Many types of symbols for package labeling are nationally and internationally standardized.
 For consumer packaging, symbols exist for product certifications (such as the FCC and TÜV marks), trademarks, proof of purchase, etc. Some requirements and symbols exist to communicate aspects of consumer rights and safety, for example the CE marking or the estimated sign that notes conformance to EU weights and measures accuracy regulations.
 Examples of environmental and recycling symbols include the recycling symbol, the recycling code (which could be a resin identification code), and the "Green Dot".
 Food packaging may show food contact material symbols.
 In the European Union, products of animal origin which are intended to be consumed by humans have to carry standard, oval-shaped EC identification and health marks for food safety and quality insurance reasons.

 Bar codes, Universal Product Codes, and RFID labels are common to allow automated information management in logistics and retailing.
 Country-of-origin labeling is often used.
 Some products might use QR codes or similar matrix barcodes.
 Packaging may have visible registration marks and other printing calibration and troubleshooting cues.

-The labelling of medical devices includes many symbols, many of them covered by international standards, foremost ISO 15223-1.
+The labelling of medical devices includes lots of symbols, many of them covered by international standards, foremost ISO 15223-1.

 Consumer package contents

 Several aspects of consumer package labeling are subject to regulation.
 One of the most important is to accurately state the quantity (weight, volume, count) of the package contents.
 Consumers expect that the label accurately reflects the actual contents.
-Manufacturers and packagers must have effective quality assurance procedures and accurate equipment; even so, there is inherent variability in all processes.
+Manufacturers and packagers must have effective quality assurance procedures and accurate equipment.

-Regulations attempt to handle both sides of this.
-In the USA, the Fair Packaging and Labeling Act provides requirements for many types of products.
-Also, NIST has Handbook 133, Checking the Net Contents of Packaged Goods.
-This is a procedural guide for compliance testing of net contents and is referenced by several other regulatory agencies.
+In the US, the Fair Packaging and Labeling Act provides regulatory requirements for many types of products.
+Checking the Net Contents of Packaged Goods is a procedural guide for compliance testing of net contents, produced by NIST.

 Other regions and countries have their own regulatory requirements.
 For example, the UK has its Weights and Measures (Packaged Goods) Regulations as well as several other regulations.
 In the EEA, products with hazardous formulas need to have a UFI.